Jim Crow (character)

 The Jim Crow persona is a theater character developed by American entertainer Thomas D. Rice and popularized through his minstrel shows.
 The character is a stereotypical depiction of African-Americans and of their culture.
 Rice based the character on a folk trickster named Jim Crow that had long been popular among enslaved black people.
 Rice also adapted and popularized a traditional slave song called "Jump Jim Crow" (1828).

-The character conventionally dresses in rags and wears a battered hat and torn pants.
-Rice applied blackface makeup made of burnt cork to his face and hands and impersonated a very nimble and irreverently witty African-American field-hand who sang, "Come listen all you galls and boys, I'm going to sing a little song, my name is Jim Crow, weel about and turn about and do jis so, eb'ry time I weel about I jump Jim Crow."
+The character dresses in rags and wears a battered hat and torn pants.
+Rice applied blackface makeup made of burnt cork to his face and hands and impersonated a witty African-American field-hand who sang, "Come listen all you galls and boys, I'm going to sing a little song, my name is Jim Crow, weel about and turn about and do jis so, eb'ry time I weel about I jump Jim Crow."